 On July 18, 2023, SBA published a final rule revising regulations for the SBIC Program.
 (88 Fed.
 Reg.
 45982 (July 18, 2023)).
 In general, the final rule made a number of substantive changes to reduce barriers to program participation for new SBIC fund managers and funds investing in underserved communities and geographies, capital intensive investments, and technologies critical to national security and economic development.
 The final rule created two additional types of SBICs ("Accrual SBICs" and "Reinvestor SBICs") and created a new debenture instrument ("Accrual Debenture") to increase program investment diversification and patient capital financing.
-The final rule also incorporates the statutory requirements of the Spurring Business in Communities Act of 2017, Public Law 115-333, which was enacted on December 19, 2018, to prioritize new SBIC licenses in under-licensed states.
+The final rule also incorporated the statutory requirements of the Spurring Business in Communities Act of 2017, Public Law 115-333, which was enacted on December 19, 2018, to prioritize new SBIC licenses in under-licensed states.
+On January 19, 2024, SBA published a direct final rule clarifying and providing technical updates to the final rule published on July 18, 2023 (89 Fed.
+Reg.
+3542 (January 19, 2024)).
 There are no Accrual Debentures in the Pool.
 Accrual Debentures will be funded out of the same program level that is available for SBA's guarantee of other debenture leverage.
 SBA cannot predict the amount of Accrual Debentures that will be issued in the future.

 Capital Requirements.
 The current statutory minimum Private Capital requirement for the licensing of new SBICs which issue debentures is \$5 million.
 In general, such SBICs will not be eligible for SBA financial assistance until they meet the required level of Private Capital.
-SBA may license an SBIC with Private Capital between \$3 million and \$5 million, however, up to not more than \$3 million if the applicant demonstrates special circumstances and good cause, which includes applicants that are headquartered in an underlicensed state, and (i) has a viable business plan for achieving profitability, and (ii) has a reasonable timetable for achieving the required level of Private Capital, and (iii) has satisfied all licensing requirements but for the Private Capital threshold.
+SBA may license an SBIC with Private Capital between \$3 million and \$5 million, however, up to not more than \$3 million if the applicant demonstrates special circumstances and good cause, which includes applicants that are headquartered in an underlicensed state, and (i) has a viable business plan for achieving profitability, (ii) has a reasonable timetable for achieving the required level of Private Capital, and (iii) has satisfied all licensing requirements but for the Private Capital threshold.
 SBICs licensed before October 1, 1996, that do not meet the current statutory minimum Private Capital requirements are eligible to issue debentures only if: (i) the licensee certifies that at least 50% of the aggregate dollar amount of its financings after October 1, 1996, will be provided to smaller businesses; and, (ii) SBA determines that allowing the licensee to issue debentures would not create or otherwise contribute to an unreasonable risk of default or loss to the United States Government.